jham005/notes/src/pages/C++/sunrise/index.md

 g++ -fopenmp sunrise.cpp -o sunrise
 ```

-We can't output the results in parallel, but we can compute them and
+We can't output the results in parallel (they would get all mixed up),
-save the values into an array:
+but we can compute them and save the values into an array:

 ```cpp
 int main() {